 - Teaching guardians how to humanely manage or modify their dog’s behaviour

 Behaviour consulting is a specialist application of dog training that focuses on changing behaviour that does not assist the adult dog to participate safely in contemporary domestic and public life (i.e. biting people) and significantly compromises their health and welfare (i.e. separation anxiety, excessive inter-dog aggression).

-Some of us enjoy and are employed teaching others to train their dogs.
-Some of us are avid trainers of our own pets and others are up-and-coming trainers.
-CAPDT is proud to be an association that welcomes members from varying backgrounds, working together to further the betterment of dogs and dog training through continued education and shared resources.
-We pride ourselves on welcoming dog trainers from all approaches with a thirst for knowledge and a willingness to share and a commitment to our strong Code of Ethics on how we treat dogs and their guardians.
+Some of CAPDT’s members enjoy and are employed teaching others to train their dogs.
+Some of us are avid trainers of our own pets and others are up-and-coming trainers or behaviour consultants who work to help dogs with difficult issues.
+We pride ourselves on welcoming dog trainers and behaviour consultants with a thirst for knowledge, a willingness to share and a commitment to our strong Code of Ethics on how we treat dogs and their guardians.